Here are some goods in the crosshairs of Trump's tariffs on Mexico, Canada and China

 Trouble in Margaritaville

-Tariffs would raise the price for those raising a glass of tequila or Canadian whisky.
+Tariffs could raise the price for those raising a glass of tequila or Canadian whisky.

 In 2023, the U.S. imported $4.6 billion worth of tequila and $108 million worth of mezcal from Mexico, according to the Distilled Spirits Council of the United States, a trade group.
 The U.S. imported $537 million worth of Canadian spirits, including $202.5 million worth of whisky.